Felicity (TV series): Setting

 Felicity was filmed in part in New York City, and is set at the fictional University of New York (UNY), based on New York University (NYU).
 Like NYU, UNY is located in Greenwich Village near Washington Square Park, and the school is an important part of the show.
-Although like other universities, NYU normally welcomes being mentioned in film or on television as free product placement, the university refused permission for the show to use its name, stating that "[t]he negatives kind of outweighed the positives."
+Although like other universities, NYU normally welcomes being mentioned in film or on television as free product placement, the university refused permission for the show to use its name, stating that "[t]he negatives kind of outweighed the positives".

 Writer's age

 In 1999, a publicly hyped young writer for the show, Riley Weston, was disclosed as a fraud for claiming to be much younger than she truly was.
 At the age of 32, she began marketing herself to television studios as a recent high school graduate, passing off her husband as her older brother.
-She was soon hired by The WB as a writer for Felicity.
+She was soon hired by the WB as a writer for Felicity.
 Hailed as a child prodigy and "wunderkind", she was featured on Entertainment Weekly's October 1998 list of the "100 Most Creative People in Entertainment", which described her as an up-and-coming 19-year-old.
 Shortly thereafter, she was offered a six-figure screenwriting deal with Disney.
-Her real identity and age were exposed after a Felicity producer checked her social security number.
-Soon afterward, her contract with WB expired and was not renewed, and her deal with Disney fell through.